England women's national rugby sevens team

 Team England at the 2022 Commonwealth Games.

 The English women's national rugby sevens team has competed in the Hong Kong Women's Sevens tournaments since 1997.
-England are also one of six teams announced by the International Rugby Board as "core teams" that will compete in all four rounds of the inaugural IRB Women's Sevens World Series in 2012–13.
+England are also one of six teams announced by the International Rugby Board as "core teams" that competed in all four rounds of the inaugural IRB Women's Sevens World Series in 2012–13.
 England won the bronze medal at the 2018 Commonwealth Games.

 At the 2018 Rugby World Cup Sevens they lost to Ireland in the opening game of the tournament and were knocked out of the Championship Cup.
 They defeated Japan to win the Challenge Trophy Final and placed ninth overall.
 England, representing Great Britain, won the 2019 Rugby Europe Women's Sevens, thus qualifying for the 2020 Olympics.